mortenivar/Jed-modes/README.lua.txt

 In your ~/.jedrc, insert:

    variable Newl_Delim;
+   variable Extended_Wordchars;

    define lua_mode_hook()
    {
      Newl_Delim = "\t";
+     Extended_Wordchars = ".:";
      init_tabcomplete();
    }

 Setting the Newl_Delim variable to the <tab> character, "\t", is necessary to format the help strings from the completion file correctly.
+The dot and colon in the Extended_Wordchars variable ensures that completion works for targets like "string.reverse" or "file:read".

+                                   Issues:

+It is not possible in Jed to define a string using string begin and end delimiters, spanning multiple lines.
+In lua, a string enclosed in double brackets, like [[string]], is therefore not correctly highlighted as a string.
+I have used a comment syntax for it instead, which is not optimal, but it ensures that such strings do not affect the identation.

 Send suggestions or bug reports to: mortenbo at hotmail dot com